Beansite-Dev/.github/profile/README.md

 ### Beansite 95
 > [!WARNING]
-> This version has been It will no longer recieve updates
+> This version has been depricated.
+It will no longer recieve updates

 > The first version of beansite, and the project that started this all.<br>
 > Lifespan: November 2023 => June 2024<br>